aya-prover/aya-prover-docs/src/blog/bye-hott.md

 In case of cubical, this is automatic, due to how path types are defined.

+[related papers]: /guide/readings

-The reference for XTT can be found in the paper _A Cubical Language for Bishop Sets_ by Sterling, Angiuli, and Gratzer.
+The reference for XTT can be found (both linked in [related papers]) in the paper _A Cubical Language for Bishop Sets_ by Sterling, Angiuli, and Gratzer.
 This paper has a previous version which has a universe hierarchy, called _Cubical Syntax for Reflection-Free Extensional Equality_, by the same authors.